 When I was a little girl my Grandma used to sing an old Sunday School song about Joy.
 I can't remember it all exactly, but it basically said that to have a life of JOY you had to put Jesus first, Others next, and Yourself last.
 While there is some truth to this, putting yourself last all the time is just a recipe for burnout, not joy.

-Self care is a biblical principle that is God honouring.
-Selfishness is different to self care.
+Self-care is a biblical principle that is God honouring.
+Selfishness is different to self-care.
 Being the healthiest, strongest and best version of ourselves is what God desires for us.
-Here are 10 scriptures that build a biblical foundation for good self care.
+Here are 7 truths that build a biblical foundation for good self care.

 Take a day off